FacturX-NET/FacturXDotNet/FacturXDotNet/README.md

-﻿# FacturX.NET - Models
+﻿# FacturX.NET

-The main goal of this library is to provide well-documented data structures to work with Factur-X data, based on the [Factur-X standard](https://fnfe-mpe.org/factur-x/) version 1.0.07.2.
+This library contains a set of tools to work with the Factur-X standard in .NET applications.
+It provides classes to represent Factur-X data structures, parse Factur-X PDF files, validate Factur-X data against the Factur-X schematron rules, and even generate Factur-X documents from structured data.

-The library is distributed as a [nuget package](#) (coming soon).
+It is distributed as a [nuget package](https://www.nuget.org/packages/FacturXDotNet)
 ```
 dotnet add package FacturXDotNet
 ```